-Pillar 1: Evaluation Capacity Development and SDGs: Support UNODC staff in strengthening evaluation capacity development, including technical support and technical assistance to managers and evaluators in the evaluation process.
+Pillar 1: Evaluation Capacity Development and SDGs: Support internal and external stakeholders in evaluation capacity development, including providing technical support and technical assistance to managers and evaluators in the evaluation process.

 Read more below on Evaluation Capacity Development at UNODC.
 Click further below for more information about National Evaluation Capacity Building and Evaluation and the SDGs.

 As a result, evaluation capacity at UNODC has been enhanced, as demonstrated by an increased number of on-the-job evaluation trainings tailored to the needs of the target audience.